ThomasVrancken/info9023-mlops/directed_work/05_gcp/README.md

 Do you want to continue (Y/n)?
 ```

 Type `Y` and press Enter.

+> **What is Artifact Registry and why is it needed?** \
+> When you run `gcloud run deploy --source`, two things happen behind the scenes.
+Your Docker image is first built and pushed to Artifact Registry (GCP's private container registry), and then Cloud Run pulls that image and deploys it.
+In the past, you had to do these two steps manually (`docker push` then `gcloud run deploy --image`).
+Today, `gcloud run deploy --source` abstracts this into a single command, but the steps still happen in the background.
+You can verify this by searching for Artifact Registry in the GCP console, you will see your image stored there under the `cloud-run-source-deploy` repository.

 After a few minutes, you should see:

 ```
 Service [flask-app] revision [flask-app-000...] has been deployed and is